How To Feed A Loon

 A small jar of homemade tartar sauce with pickles and fresh parsley next to it.

-We borrowed this recipe from one of the greatest fishmongers and seafood chefs we have ever met, Joe Gurrera, owner of the world-famous Citarella Seafood and Gourmet Market based in New York City!
+We adapted this recipe from one of the greatest fishmongers and seafood chefs we have ever met, Joe Gurrera, owner of the world-famous Citarella Seafood and Gourmet Market based in New York City!

 Don’t forget, when you make this amazing tartar sauce, take a photo, post it on Instagram, and tag @howtofeedaloon and #howtofeedaloon!